 If you observe the cursor declaration, we are using the SQL FORWARD_ONLY STATIC cursor, and performing the UPDATE option.

 We already explained the remaining steps in our previous article.
-I suggest you refer Dynamic Cursor in SQL Server example.
+I suggest you refer Dynamic Cursor in SQL Server, and Keyset Cursor examples.

 You can see that the error is stating: The Cursor is READ ONLY.
 It is because we mentioned the FORWARD_ONLY STATIC in the cursor declaration.
 And, STATIC Cursors does not support INSERT, DELETE, or UPDATE operations.